akashacms/epub-guide/documents/5a-examining-grunt.html.md

 ## Modifying the Gruntfile

+Because the workflow is implemented in the Gruntfile, you can make it anything you want.
+AkashaEPUB is an open system that lets you freely design your EPUB construction workflow.
+As said earlier, you can use the Gruntfile's we provide and get on with the task of writing your book.
+Or your book may require specific steps such as downloading data from somewhere to massage it into your book.
+It's completely up to you how you make use of AkashaEPUB.

 It may be useful to minify the HTML and CSS files before bundling the EPUB file.
-The `grunt-contrib-htmlmin` and `grunt-contrib-cssmin` plugins are excellent for that purpose, and can easily be integrated into `doepub`.
+The `grunt-contrib-htmlmin` and `grunt-contrib-cssmin` plugins are excellent for that purpose.

-Maybe your workflow requires uploading the EPUB to a staging server.
+Maybe your workflow requires uploading the completed EPUB to a staging server.
 The `grunt-sftp-deploy` plugin is a very useful tool to do so.

 The build process for the akashacms.com website ([github.com/akashacms/akashacms-website/blob/master/Gruntfile.js](https://github.com/akashacms/akashacms-website/blob/master/Gruntfile.js)) shows how to integrate all three of those tools.